 - Printing industry

-- Storage or transport of benzene and petroleum products containing benzene.
+- Storage or transport of benzene and petroleum products containing benzene

 The Environmental Protection Agency (EPA) has responded to environmental benzene exposure problems by setting the maximum permissible level of benzene in drinking water at 0.005 milligrams per liter (0.005 mg/L).
-The EPA requires that spills or accidental releases into the environment of 10 pounds or more of benzene be reported to the EPA immediately.
+EPA requires that spills or accidental releases into the environment of 10 pounds or more of benzene be reported to the agency immediately.

 Consumer Exposure: some household products, such as glues, cleaning products, detergents, art supplies, and paint strippers, contain benzene.
 In addition, there has recently been quite a bit of news surrounding the discovery of benzene in soda and soft drinks.

-What are the side effects of Benzene exposure?
+What are the Side Effects of Benzene Exposure?